This article discusses Croatian citizenship by descent, its eligibility requirements, benefits, and application procedure.

-Sure, Croatia is known for its byzantine bureaucracy, much like Italy.
-But if you can bear the process, then Croatia’s citizenship by descent could be the cheapest ticket to European citizenship that you’ll ever find.
+Croatia’s CBD program could be the cheapest ticket to European citizenship that you’ll ever find.

-If you have Croatian blood (and can prove it), you can technically get its citizenship.
+If you have a Croatian bloodline (and can prove it), you can technically get Croatian citizenship.

-The burden of proof of the bloodline falls on you, so you must be prepared to dig around some pretty ancient archives to get your Croatian citizenship.
+The burden of proof falls on you, so you must be prepared to dig around some pretty ancient archives to get your Croatian citizenship.

-Luckily, we’ve launched an all-inclusive citizenship by descent service where we’ll take care of everything, from proving your eligibility, to actually going through the application process.
+Nomad Capitalist has launched an all-inclusive Citizenship by Descent service where we take care of everything, from proving your eligibility to actually going through the application process.

-Cue citizenship by descent – a cheap, albeit slow, way to get your citizenship in a desirable country that’s usually in Europe.
+Citizenship by descent is a cheap, albeit slow, way to get your citizenship in a desirable country that’s usually in Europe.

 It was a mess that many European countries are now trying to rectify by allowing their long-lost citizens to come back and claim citizenship.